ottter/ottter.github.io/content/posts/recursive-load-cogs.md

 make it easier on myself to improve on what I originally made.
 I want to take up programming as a hobby again and why not go back to where it all started.
 Anyway, here's a neat trick i've been using for a while.

-As a diclaimer, all of this can be mostly replaced with something like the below example, but where is the fun in that?
+As a disclaimer, all of this can be mostly replaced with something like the below example, but where is the fun in that?

 ```python